What Will You Study

 You will receive tuition and guidance from our staff who are leading experts in the areas of electronics design, RF and wireless technologies, sensors and instrumentation, nanotechnology and renewable energy.

 Our Electronic and Electrical Engineering degree will help you develop a sound foundation in all aspects of Electronic and Electrical Engineering that are crucial to the design and manufacture of future systems in the medical, environmental, energy, transport, communications and ICT markets.
 You will also have the opportunity to specialise in areas including wireless communications, silicon chip design, nanotechnology, green technologies and power generation.

 You start your degree following core Engineering and Engineering Mathematics subjects with modules such as Electrical and Electronic Fundamentals.
 You’ll then choose your specialisation and preferred modules for your remaining years, including Electrical and Fluid Drives, Engineering Management and Integrated Circuit Engineering.

-You will also undertake additional industry-linked projects which will provide you with more in-depth knowledge and highly-valued project management and leadership experience.
+Additionally, in your fourth and final year you will undertake industry-linked projects.
+These will provide you with more in-depth knowledge and highly-valued project management and leadership experience.